 - .
-There is complete transparency in the internal assessment.
+Annual Classes: B.Com-III & B.A.-III: There is complete transparency in the internal assessment.
 The criterion adopted is as directed by the University.
-All the students are familiar about the transparency in internal assessment.
+All the students are familiar about the transparency in internal assessment in annual system.
 40% weightage is given to the marks obtained by the student in first term and 60% weightage is given to the score obtained in the IInd term.
 After preparing the assessment report, it is submitted by the concerned teacher and the same is displayed on the notice board at the end of the session.
 The internal assessment is made by the faculty members keeping in mind the following aspects / factors of students' performance during the academic year:

 - 1) Class attendance

 - 2) Class assignments

 - 3) Score in the term examination etc.

-Inspite of all the above behavioral aspects, independent learning and communication skill etc. are also taken into consideration during the assessing of a student.
+In spite of all the above behavioral aspects, independent learning and communication skill etc. are also taken into consideration during the assessing of a student.